DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecuritySimpleODataService/README.md

         }
     }

-- Initialize EFCoreDemoDbContext instance with permissions provider in the controller.
-When a request come in the controller, before approaching to an appropriate method, there must be the user authentication in the context of the current controller.
-For this, we will be use the GetPermissionsProvider static method of the PermissionsProviderContext class:
+- Initialize the **EFCoreDemoDbContext** instance and pass the permissions provider to the constructor.
+To get the permissions provider instance, use the **PermissionsProviderContext.GetPermissionsProvider** static method.
+A user should be authenticated before a request is passed to the controller.

         private EFCoreDemoDbContext Context = new EFCoreDemoDbContext(PermissionsProviderContext.GetPermissionsProvider());

-- Add some security rules in security roles when happens the data initialization:
+- Add several security rules to security roles the initial data is created:

-        // "Address" member of contacts "Ezra" will be denied roleForUser.AddMemberPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny, "Address",
+        // Access to the "Address" member of  the "Ezra" contact is denied: roleForUser.AddMemberPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny, "Address",
                 (db, obj) => obj.Name == "Ezra");
-        // Contact "Kevin" will be denied
-        roleForUser.AddObjectPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny,
+        // Access to contacts from California is denied: roleForUser.AddObjectPermission<EFCoreDemoDbContext, Contact>(SecurityOperation.Read, OperationState.Deny,
                 (db, obj) => obj.Address == "California");

-Build the [EFCoreSecurity](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity) solution before compiling this solution.
+Build the [EFCoreSecurity](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity) solution before compiling this example.

 All necessary external binaries are located in the [EFCoreSecurity/EFCore-bin](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/EFCore-bin) folder.